 We refresh the data on our website annually.

-Please contact a Patient Financial Advisor.
+Please contact our Patient Financial Advisors at 214-633-4036.
 We will be happy to try to provide you with a price estimate.

 Before you call, it is a good idea to contact your physician’s office to get the best description possible of the services that you need.
 Then, if you have insurance, contact your insurance company and make sure that the services required are “covered services” under your specific plan.
 If they are not “covered,” you would be considered “uninsured” for these services.